Explore New Zealand... one of the best holiday travel destinations for relaxation, activities, and adventure experiences... Aotearoa

 You must follow your guides advice at all times!

-If you've been interested in Tongariro walk fitness, you most likely want to know the recommended equipment for these walks too.
+You need to be aware of the recommended equipment for these walks too.
 Visit my page that provides a guide and tips to the type of Equipment and Clothing you need to consider for this terrain in New Zealand.

 Walks